Project Financing Process

-4. Next, the client will execute the binding term sheet with the funding source, and that company will collect the estimated due diligence fees and begin the due diligence process which will typically take from 60 to 90 days for international projects (Non-USA).
-These days begin counting down upon the chosen lender's receipt of the documentation that has been requested from the borrowers and they have wired the lender their expense deposit.
+Next, the client will execute the term sheet with the funding source and that company will collect the estimated due diligence fees and begin the due diligence process which will typically take from 45 to 60 days for domestic U.S. projects and 60 to 90 days for international projects.
 The time frames involved are usually based on the time necessary for funding personnel to make physical site visits to the project locations and the time it takes the principals to submit any additional documentation that is requested by the funding source.
-We are currently negotiating with funding sources that can provide financing anywhere in the world much faster than the time frames mentioned above.
 You will be notified immediately if there are any changes made to these timing parameters.